-TWN should be used for all non-railroad employment and any railroad employment which includes a last pay period that is not reported on EDM.
+TWN should be used for all active non-railroad employment and all inactive non-railroad employment that are not listed on the DEQY.

-Initial Development - The disability examiner should obtain a DEQY, EDM and TWN to verify employment and income for periods and review it with the AA-1 and AA-1D application and G-251, Vocational Report, for any inconsistencies.
+Case Development - The disability examiner should obtain a DEQY, EDM and TWN to verify employment and income.
+These reports must be reviewed with the AA-1 and AA-1D application and G-251, Vocational Report, for any inconsistencies.